DanielDosSantosLima/DanielDosSantosLima/README.md

 I am a full stack developer, with a background in education and a great desire to learn :)

-- 🖥️ Student: Bachelor of Information Systems - USP
+- 🖥️ Student: Bachelor's Degree in Information Systems - USP

 - 🖥️ Student: <Hello, ONE!/> - Oracle + Alura